Homemade Almond paste, which is similar to marzipan, is easy to make at home. It is used in pastries as a filling or as a frosting on cakes.

-Almond paste is made from ground almonds and sugar, typically 50-55%, with a small amount of cooking oil, beaten eggs, heavy cream or corn syrup added to bind the two ingredients.
-It is similar to marzipan but marzipan contains more sugar than almond paste, and often contains additional ingredients such as food preserves and food colouring.
+It is made from ground almonds and icing sugar, typically 50-55%, with a small amount of cooking oil, beaten eggs, heavy cream or corn syrup added to bind the two ingredients.

 I use the almond paste for making the first layer for the Christmas frosting.